Na Nach Nachma Nachman Meuman: History of the phrase

 Rabbi Yisroel Ber Odesser, teacher of the Na Nach Nachma Nachman phrase.

-The Na Nach Nachma phrase was revealed to and taught by Rabbi Yisroel Ber Odesser, the authentic Breslov figure who was born in 1888 in Tiberias.
+The Na Nach Nachma phrase was allegedly revealed to and taught by Rabbi Yisroel Ber Odesser, a Breslov hasid who was born in 1888 in Tiberias.
 Rabbi Israel was among the first Breslover Hasidim in Israel, having learned about the movement from Rabbi Yisroel Halpern when he was a young yeshiva student.

-When he was 33 years old, Odesser was overcome with weakness and hunger on the Fast of Tammuz.
+Ber Odesser's followers claim that, when he was 34 years old, Odesser was overcome with weakness and hunger on the Fast of Tammuz.
 He decided to eat.
 But immediately after eating, he felt great sorrow at having succumbed to his own physical temptations.
 After five continuous days of prayer, a powerful thought came to him: "Go into your room!"
-He obeyed the inner voice, went to the bookcase, and randomly opened a book.
+He obeyed the inner voice, went to his personal locked bookcase (to which only he had the key) which he kept locked due to opposition to Breslov prevalent at that time, and randomly opened a book.
 In the book was a piece of paper that he would later call "The Letter from Heaven."
 The paper, written in Hebrew, with one line in Yiddish, is translated as follows: